-Kamala Harris’ Response To Whether A Woman Can Beat Trump In 2020 Shows She’s Not Worried
+Kamala Harris Had A Fiery Response When Asked If A Woman Can Beat Trump In 2020

 The primary question on most Democrats' minds entering the 2020 presidential election is how to get President Donald Trump out of office.
 While everyone likely has a different idea of exactly how to accomplish that, some have asserted that the party learned in 2016 that women candidates are less likely to beat Trump.
 On Monday, recently declared Democratic presidential candidate Kamala Harris addressed how a woman could beat Trump in 2020, and her words are inspirational for anyone hoping that 2020 might be the year when that glass ceiling finally breaks.